AustralianCancerDataNetwork/auscatverse/guides/AUTH.md

 - **Researcher**: Academic/clinical researchers conducting projects using AusCAT data.
 - **Technical Staff**: Staff members approved to work at each node who assist with setup of AusCAT infrastructure.
 - **Local hospital project lead**: The primary contact at each individual hospital/node participating in AusCAT.
-- **Principal Investigator**: The Principal Investigator as stated in AusCAT ethics (Prof. Lois Holloway).
+- **Principal Investigator**: The Principal Investigator as stated in AusCAT ethics (currently Prof. Lois Holloway).

 ## Components